Third floor, Evelina London Children’s Hospital.

 At the start of each shift, you child will be allocated a nurse who will introduce themselves to you.
 This is generally the best person to ask if you need help, but please don’t hesitate to ask another member of staff for assistance.

-The doctors involved in kidney care do two ward rounds a day, one at 9.30am and another at 4pm.
+The doctors involved in kidney care do one ward round a day, at 9.30am.
 This is a good time to ask questions.

 Twice a week there’s a nephrology grand ward round, which involves many different staff members and can take up to three hours, starting at 10.15am.
 The doctors will see you after this ward round.